-- A. Apprentices must be paid at least Washington's minimum wage, unless a local ordinance or a collective bargaining agreement require a higher wage.
+A. Apprentices must be paid at least Washington's minimum wage, unless a local ordinance or a collective bargaining agreement require a higher wage.
 Apprentices must be paid according to a progressively increasing wage scale.
 The wage scale for apprentices is based on the specified journey-level wage for their occupation.
 Wage increases are based on hours worked or competencies attained.
 The sponsor determines wage increases.
 Sponsors must submit the journey-level wage at least annually or whenever changed to the department as an addendum to these standards.
 Journey-level wage reports may be submitted on a form provided by the department.
-Apprentices and others should contact the sponsor or the Department for the most recent Journey-level wage rate. - B. Sponsors can grant advanced standing, and grant a wage increase, when apprentices demonstrate abilities and mastery of their occupation.
-When advanced standing is granted, the sponsor notifies the employer/training agent of the wage increase the apprenticeship program standard requires. - C. Wage Progression Schedules
+Apprentices and others should contact the sponsor or the Department for the most recent Journey-level wage rate.

+B. Sponsors can grant advanced standing, and grant a wage increase, when apprentices demonstrate abilities and mastery of their occupation.
+When advanced standing is granted, the sponsor notifies the employer/training agent of the wage increase the apprenticeship program standard requires.

-A. Esthetician and Manicurist
+C. Esthetician

 Step Number of hours/months Percentage of journey-level rate

-1 0000 - 0667 hours 75%
+1 0000-0667 75%

-2 0668 - 1333 hours 80%
+2 0668-1333 80%

-3 1334 - 2000 hours 90%
+3 1334-2000 90%